 Oi.
 Let’s play “What can you see in this fabric?”
 Well with the fleu-de-lis front and center, we can see a sun coming out of the neckline, laurel branches on the sleeve, a Joker, a Queen, and I do believe that might be Joan of Arc rising out of one of the Pegasi faces.
 The bit of script is actually in French: “Quand le gesher dans” “hommage.
 Les fiengnour.”
 Someone better versed in French is going to have to tell me where that’s from or what it means.
 My rough skills understand that first line as “When in the Gesher”…but I have no idea what “fiengnour” means, and neither does google translate.
 Sadly we can not do the same for the back of the shirt, as it is see thru.

-Now that we’re done gawking at the fabric, the shirt itself is well made.
-The hitch on the side of the neon lime green skirt is less than aesthetically pleasing.
-On the right we are deprived of our game, as Josh has managed to tone down his fabric by covering it with mesh, though one wishes he did the same for the hot pink pants.
+We are deprived of our game here, as Josh has managed to tone down his fabric by covering it with mesh, though one wishes he did the same for the hot pink pants.
 Notice he left the seatbelt belt on the outfit, despite the judges suggestion it was unnecessary.
 In fact this outfit did not change one bit between original showing and runway day.

 I pulled this one out from the mess to close my review with because every so often, Josh makes a little black dress, and you can see that beneath the piles and piles of distraction, there’s actually a gifted designer hidden away.
 This was also the only point in the show where Josh took the judge’s notes from the first part of the finale.
 He cut out the modesty tab, he put a seatbealt belt around her middle and voila!
 The judges were 100% right.
 The look went from “pretty good” to spectacular.
 This dress stood out from the rest because it was so simple, yet so well done.
 I love the box cut around the shoulders, and the subtle detailing in the skirt that helps draw the eye in and down as you scan towards the knees.